fimbault/test_prisma_pg/README.md

 To check that it works, you may check the processes running on docker (using: docker ps) or try to connect to the postgres instance.
-For instance with tableplus or psql (requires psql -d "host=localhost port=5432 dbname=<dbname> user=u1")
+For instance with tableplus or psql.

 ![](./doc/checkinstall.png)